 There are many flexible scheduling options to choose from when you sign up for your Dayton NCLEX class.
 You can fit these classes into even the busiest of schedules, which is ideal for working professionals and students.
 Night classes and weekend classes are both options, and you can even take classes during your lunch break.
 New classes start up every single month, and you can choose between two and four-week classes.
 Remember, an investment in your education is an investment in yourself.
 Choose a Dayton NCLEX class, and call Varsity Tutors today for more information.

-Tahir: Dayton NCLEX course instructor
+Anna: Dayton NCLEX course instructor

 Summer: Dayton NCLEX course instructor